celery/celery/docs/configuration.rst

 Expiry time in seconds (int/float) for when after a monitor clients event queue will be deleted (``x-expires``).

-Default is never, relying on the queue autodelete setting.
+Default is never, relying on the queue auto-delete setting.

 .. setting:: event_serializer